castwide/backport/README.md

 * `opening`: A callback triggered when the client connection is accepted
 * `closing`: A callback triggered when the client connection is closed
-* `sending(data)`: A callback triggered when the server receives data from the client
+* `receiving(data)`: A callback triggered when the server receives data from the client

 Backport::Adapter also provides the following methods: